SSWConsulting/SSW.Rules.Content/rules/do-you-fix-problems-quickly/rule.md

 7. Avoid bad blood - If the conflict was unpleasant, it's often a good idea to offer an olive branch after the fact by sending a quick message later on to clear the air.
 Emojis are a great way to lighten the mood, you could even indicate you're giving them an olive branch e.g. 🫒🌿

 ### When to push back
+When you're in the heat of the battle, it is often not the right time to push back.
+When a team member needs to get something done, you should work as a team to get it done.
+You can work to resolve any conflict afterwards.

 * One-off task - most of the time, if you're unhappy with some work you've been given, but it's a one-off task, don't stress the small stuff, and just get it done.